 If you’re like most Website teams, you plop your case study into a rotating carousel somewhere on the home or product page along with the rest of the “oh, by the way” content.
 Then you watch your traffic stats with baited breath in the hopes that someone clicks on it.

-Considering that case studies are the third most influential type of content (according to Eccolo Media’s 2015 B2B Technology Content Survey Report), leaving their visibility to chance is hardly a smart marketing strategy.
+Considering that B2B buyers rely on case studies at the middle and end of the purchasing funnel, leaving your case study’s visibility to chance is hardly a smart marketing strategy.

 So, what is the best way to present your case study?